-Heating and cooling can account for about 40% of the energy used around your home.
-You can reduce the amount of energy you use by making a few simple and practical changes.
+Heating and cooling accounts for 30-40% of the energy used in a typical Australian home.
+You can reduce the energy you use by making a few simple and practical changes.

 Simple steps to cool your home